 Collection Documentation Services include: A detailed description of each work including materials, dimensions and distinguishing characteristics, professional photographs of each work, including signature, verso details inscriptions and labels, provenance and exhibition history research, and documentation of purchase history.
 Where indicated and desired, proper authentication services may also be accomplished, as well as research into clear title.
 For important collections, records are also retained of works which have been donated, lent for exhibition or sold.

 Our Appraisal Reports

-Our reports are written to the most stringent industry standards and are in full compliance with the Appraisal Foundation's Uniform Standards of Professional Appraisal Practice (USPAP), as well as the report development and writing standards of the International Society of Appraisers (ISA).
-These standards are the highest in the industry.
-They regulate appraisal methodology, report development, and ethical conduct.
+Our reports are written to the most stringent industry standards and are in compliance with the Appraisal Foundation's Uniform Standards of Professional Appraisal Practice (USPAP), as well as the report development and writing standards of the International Society of Appraisers (ISA).
+These standards are the highest in the industry, assuring appropriate appraisal methodology, report development, and ethical conduct.
 Reports written to these standards are accepted by the IRS, insurance companies, financial institutions and museums.